leo-seft/Learning-C/README.md

 Test Driven Development in C#

 - Research the NUnit, MSTest, and xUnit.net unit testing frameworks.
 Determine which is best for your project.
+  I think xUnit test would be the best for my project as it is more simple when it comes to File testing and it has a clean design.

 - Return to the mini-project from the previous section and create tests for the functions you wrote.
 - Use a TDD approach to create new functions by writing tests first.
   Example: Write tests for a function that returns the largest element of an array before writing the function.